leanprover/lean4/README.md

 ## Glossary of Terms

-Lake uses a lot of terms common in software development -- like workspace, package, library, executable, target, etc. -- and some more esoteric onces -- like facet.
-However, whether common or not these terms mean different things to different people, so it is important to elucidiate how Lake defines these terms:
+Lake uses a lot of terms common in software development -- like workspace, package, library, executable, target, etc. -- and some more esoteric ones -- like facet.
+However, whether common or not, these terms mean different things to different people, so it is important to elucidate how Lake defines these terms:

 * A **package** is the **fundamental unit of code distribution in Lake**.
 Packages can be sourced from the local file system or downloaded from the web (e.g., via Git).
 The `package` declaration in package's lakefile names it and [defines its basic properties](#package-configuration-options).